Mette Lindberg

 Mette Lindberg (born 2 December 1983) is a Danish vocalist for psychedelic pop group The Asteroids Galaxy Tour, paired with songwriter/producer Lars Iversen.

-The band has produced three studio albums to date, Fruit, Out of Frequency, and Bring Us Together.
-She appeared as a judge on the ninth season of the Danish Version of The X Factor.
+The band has produced three studio albums to date: Fruit (2009); Out of Frequency (2012); and Bring Us Together (2014).

+Lindberg appeared as a judge on the ninth season of the Danish Version of The X Factor.
 She mentored the 15-to-22-year-olds category.
 Lindberg had two acts in the final, Reem Hamze and Alex Benson, but they finished as runner-up and third placer, respectively, after the competition was won by Embrace.